azuregray/BMG-Metrics-Insight-Utility/README.md

 ## **`KENNAMETAL INC.`**

-#### **`[DESCRIPTION]`** This tool can be used as an in-the-middle software solution as a first step in the process of BMG Drawing Verification, to compare dimensional accuracy while checking 2D Wireframe Drawings with Open-Source ones.
+#### **`[DESCRIPTION]`** This tool can be used as an in-the-middle software solution as a first step in the process of BMG Drawing Verification, to compare dimensional accuracy while checking 2D Wireframe Drawings (Input Files) with Open-Source ones (Output Files).
 Made for Kennametal.

 > **Project Duration - `Jan - May 2024 (4 Months)`**